Merubokkusu/Discord-S.C.U.M/docs/fetchingGuildMembers.md

 ### Efficiency & Effectiveness
 Alright so technically there are 2 ways to get the member list.
 The first way is through websockets (which is what discum uses).
 The second way is through html scraping (which I don't recommend since I imagine that'd be slower).

-Using a slightly-modified version of discum (just 6 lines extra to track times and member counts), these stats were collected on discum's fetchMembers's efficiency and effectiveness:
+Using a slightly-modified version of discum (just 6 lines extra to track times and member counts), these stats were collected on discum's fetchMembers's efficiency and effectiveness (note, wait time was set to 0 for these tests):

 |      | overlap&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; | no overlap |
 |------|---------|------------|